sayus2884/foxite/README.md

 ## Maximizing Development Experience

 To use the tools effectively, use a code editor that supports snippets, auto completes, and tooltip docs.
-[VS Code](https://code.visualstudio.com/) is highly recommended which gives you a lot of extensions useful when coding.
-Here are some very useful extensions to have:
+A very good editor is [VS Code](https://code.visualstudio.com/) which has a lot of useful extenstions.
+Here are some noteable ones that can make development experience much more convenient:

 - JavaScript and TypeScript Nightly
 - ES7+ React/Redux/React-Native snippets